 When you approach La Mesa, about 15 miles south of Mesilla on State Highway 28, you get more of a feeling that you are approaching a religious shrine than a small farming village in southern New Mexico.
 The “holy ground” you are entering is for possibly the best chile relleno anywhere (for once the reality lives up to the hype).
-It is much like going to Mamou, Louisiana to experience the very best Cajun music, except in La Mesa pilgrims are given a gustatory reward (unless by some very bad karma or extremely unkind trick of fate they end up in La Mesa on a Sunday or Monday when Chope’s is closed).
+It is much like going to Mamou, Louisiana to experience the very best Cajun music, except in La Mesa pilgrims are given a gustatory reward (unless by some very bad karma or extremely unkind trick of fate they end up in La Mesa on a day such as Monday when Chope’s is closed).

 If Chope’s is known for anything it is the Chile Relleno that somehow seems different from those served anywhere else.
 Of course the freshness comes from its local source in the Mesilla Valley.
-While the Hatch chiles, grown north of Las Cruces, have become famous worldwide, there is actually quite a large variety of chiles grown in both the Hatch and Mesilla Valleys that include the milder Anaheims that are largely exported and the more spicy varieties that are popular locally.
+While the Hatch chiles (grown north of Las Cruces) have become famous worldwide, there is actually quite a large variety of chiles grown in both the Hatch and Mesilla Valleys that include the milder Anaheims that are largely exported and the more spicy varieties that are popular locally.

 Chope’s serves a somewhat flat shaped chile that is quite spicy compared to many of the long skinny ones that are more common throughout the country.
 While being more spicy does not necessarily make a chile better quality, I do think this is an important criterion for a New Mexico style restaurant.
 It is also important for the chile to be roasted and prepared properly, as are the ones served at Chope’s.
 I have always been impressed that Chope’s does not put a sauce on top.
 The relleno really does not need to have any type of sauce, since the chile, the cheese inside, and the perfectly cooked batter stand by themselves and provide all the flavor needed for an excellent chile relleno.

 The Green Enchiladas are some of the best found anywhere.
 While many restaurants use a puréed green chile to pour on top of the tortillas, Chope’s uses large chunks of fresh chiles that demonstrate the texture and flavor of the green chiles that are used.
 A white cheese is used that is perfectly melted (and it looks as if some yellow cheese is also mixed in).
 Chiles come locally from the Mesilla Valley (from the Provencio Farm near Anthony), and are at their freshest around harvest season.
-Green enchiladas are the spiciest item served at Chope’s, but since about 2007 I have found them to be slightly less spicy than they were up to that point.
-They still rate five chiles on my “chile index,” but I have not found them to be at the level found in many northern New Mexico restaurants.

 Many other places seem to either use too many additives, purée the chile too much, or use chiles of lesser quality that do not yield the same results as at Chope’s.
 This is why I think both the green and red enchiladas are better than at most other restaurants.